gradient-pulse/phi-mesh/pulse/README.md

 ### 🪨 What the Maintainer (participant_0) Does
 - Generate the canonical YAML pulse (title, summary, tags, papers, podcasts)
 - Validate the schema
-- Add the author tag and "cognitive_invarient" (to cluster all AI pulse inputs)
+- Add the author tag and "cognitive_invariant" (to cluster all AI pulse inputs)
 - Commit it into the `pulse/` ledger
 - Allow GitHub Actions to integrate it automatically into the Tag Map